FaultyProjectTests/SpringBootDBErrors1/README.md

 - Add items to the database (using the /add path)
 - List all of the items in the database using the default route

-Check to make sure your model is well structured, and also that you have the correct items specified
+Check to make sure your model is well structured, and that all the items you need in all of your classes are in the right place.